Vetinar1/CHIPS/README.md

 `initial_grid`:  Related to margins, number of grid points to use for outer hull.
 Must be two or larger.
 Should be four or five.
 Greater values probably don't lead to increased benefits.

-`perturbation_scale`: TODO RENAME THIS ARGUMENT Related to initial sampling.
+`poisson_disc_scale`: Related to initial sampling.
 The minimum distance to use for the poisson disc sampling.
 The number of points you can expect is about `1/r^d` or less (r is the distance, d is the number of dimensions).

 `random_samples_per_iteration`: How many uniformly distributed random samples to add in each iteration.